 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-When I worked in a restaurant, our prep chefs would spend each evening parboiling potatoes for the next morning.
+Back when I worked in a restaurant, our prep chefs would spend each evening parboiling potatoes for the next morning.
 This made them soft on the inside, so the chefs could focus on frying the outside to crispy perfection the next day.

-Luckily for us, oven-roasted potatoes are a lot less work.
 I’ve spent the past few weeks testing batch after batch of potatoes in the oven, and as a result, I’ve learned a few things that will give you excellent results every time.

 1. Cut the potatoes into similar sizes.
 Pieces that are the same size will finish cooking at the same time.
 I aim for 1-inch pieces so they’ll cook faster.